w3f/polkadot-wiki/docs/learn/learn-keys.md

 GRANDPA validators are usually signing the same thing (e.g. a block), it makes sense to aggregate them, which can allow for other protocol optimizations.

-:::info As stated in the BLS library's README
+:::info From the BLS library's README

 Boneh-Lynn-Shacham (BLS) signatures have slow signing, very slow verification, require slow and much less secure pairing friendly curves, and tend towards dangerous malleability.
 Yet, BLS